alitarfa/image_classification/README.md

  - Create the ConvNet
  - Compile it
  - Fit it to create the Model
- - Make Predict of new input image
+ - Make Prediction of new input image

  ## This is the code